src-d/guide/talent/onboarding/onboarding.md

 ### Hardware

-- A few days before you start working with us, you choose the hardware you would like to use from on the [list with the hardware we provide](https://github.com/src-d/guide/blob/master/general/available_hardware.md) with the hardware we provide.
+- A few days before you start working with us, you choose the hardware you would like to use from the [list with the hardware we provide](https://github.com/src-d/guide/blob/master/general/available_hardware.md).
 - The first day we present it to you, so you are able to create your working environment as soon as possible.

 ### Accounts

 - From the first day you have access to source{d} Google Account, while receiving invitations to join the applications we are using:
 * Slack: the main communication channel we are using.
-This is the [list with our slack channels](https://github.com/src-d/guide/blob/master/communication/slack_channels.md) for more information.
+This is the [list with our slack channels](https://github.com/src-d/guide/blob/master/communication/slack_channels.md).
 * GitHub source{d}: you are added to our GitHub organization.
 The lead of your team is responsible to explain the repositories you need to be notified of and how to treat them.
 * Lever: it's a platform to support our hiring process.
 Everyone has access to it in order to be able to review and give feedback on candidates.
 * Kin HR: if you want to ask days off that's the right place to do it.
 Also, every month you will receive the invoice of your payment through the platform.